 A recent study suggests that the adult human brain is incapable of adjusting its sensory map to match the location of bionic sensors.
 This may make it more difficult to obtain precise sensory feedback from bionic hands.

 The most sophisticated way to stimulate a nerve is to surgically connect an electrode to it, otherwise known as a neural interface.

-In a perfect world, the stimulation would mimic the anticipated sensory feedback from a bionic device.
+In a perfect world, the stimulation would directly mimic the sensory experiences of a bionic device.
 Touch your bionic thumb and your brain is tricked into thinking that you have touched your natural thumb.